jantsje/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral researcher at [CREED](https://www.creedexperiment.nl/creed/), the Center for Research in Experimental Economics and political Decision making of the University of Amsterdam and a Research Fellow at [Tinbergen](https://www.tinbergen.nl).
-My main interests are experimental economics and behavioral economics.
+My main interests are experimental economics, behavioral economics and environmental economics.

 I have a research master in neuroeconomics from Maastricht University and a PhD in behavioral economics from Vrije Universiteit Amsterdam.
 My PhD thesis entitled **Improving flood preparedness using insights from economic experiments** can be found [here](https://research.vu.nl/en/publications/improving-flood-preparedness-using-insights-from-economic-experim).